How to Apply for a Personal LoanPublished on December 10, 2021 by Daniel Azzoli

 - Your payment history (35% of your score): this encompasses both your on-time and late payments to accounts that are reported to credit bureaus.

 - Amounts owed (30% of your score): This includes your credit utilization ratio, which is the amount of revolving debt you have in relation to how much credit you have available.

 - Length of your credit history (15% of your score): Generally, having a longer history of positive entries in your credit report may be rewarded.

-- Credit mix (10% of your score): This accounts for the different types of credit accounts you have, including personal lines of credit, installment loans, and more.
+- Credit mix (10% of your score): This accounts for the different types of credit accounts you have, including personal lines of credit, personal installment loans, and more.

 - New credit (10% of your score): This accounts for the number of hard inquiries on your report and recently opened accounts.

-When you have an idea of what makes up your credit score, it may give you the opportunity to work towards making a positive impact on it.
+When you have an idea of what makes up your credit score, it may give you the opportunity to work towards making an impact on it.
 For example, now that you know that your payment history can have a huge effect on your score, it may encourage you to be more diligent in meeting your due dates.

 2. Determine What You Can Afford